JetBrains/kotlin-web-site/docs/topics/control-flow.md

 }
 ```

-In a single `when` expression, you can combine both branches with and without a guard condition.
+In a single `when` expression, you can combine branches with and without guard conditions.
-The code in the branches with a guard condition runs only if the primary condition and the guard condition evaluate to true.
+The code in a branch with a guard condition runs only if both the primary condition and the guard condition evaluate to true.
 If the primary condition does not match, the guard condition is not evaluated.

 If you use guard conditions in `when` statements without an `else` branch, if none of the conditions matches, none of the branches is executed.